Do you have a question?

 And of course there is a cover.
 I would recommend printing your pages on some heavy cardstock...so that your pages will stand up to some heavy usage.
 You can download yours down at the bottom of this page in the Resources section.
 I will probably eventually do a print version - and will probably offer a PDF version for sale as well - but as a Workshop Student, you get one as part of the class!
 Please let me know what you think and any additional page ideas that you would find helpful.

-You will find them in the Resource section
+into your planner.
+You will find it in the Resource

 Welcome to the Classroom!